Linked Context Tokens (LCT)

 This isn't theoretical — Web4's TPM2 binding has been validated on real hardware (Intel TPM 2.0: key creation, signing, verification, attestation quotes, EK certificate chain verified through 2049).

-In Web4, a witness is another device or platform that independently confirms your presence is real.
-Think of it like co-signers on a document: your phone, laptop, and security key each independently vouch that “yes, this is really Alice.”
-An attacker would need to compromise all of your witnesses simultaneously to impersonate you — not just steal one password.
+Why device witnesses?
+Passwords can be stolen.
+A single device can be hacked.
+But compromising three independent devices at the same time?
+That's orders of magnitude harder.
+A device witness is any device or platform that independently confirms your presence is real — like co-signers on a legal document.
+Your phone, laptop, and security key each independently vouch that “yes, this is really Alice.”
+An attacker would need to compromise all of your device witnesses simultaneously to impersonate you.

 Example: Logging in from a new city